ajrahul09/quit-weed-app/README.md

 ## Getting started

 1. The application contains registration module which uses user verification through email.
+It uses "nodemon" library to to send email through gmail accounts.

 How to set-up an email for this app -
  - Create a new email account using Gmail or use an existing gmail account
- - Login to your gmail account to view inbox and click on "Manage your Google account" settings by clicking on the profile icon on the top right
- - Click "Security" on the left panel and scroll down to the section "Less secure app accesss"
- - Turn on the settings by clicking on "Turn on access"
- - Now use this email credentials as described in the Deployment section mentioned below.

-2. The application uses MongoDB to store all the user details along with profile and progress.
+ - To allow nodemon to send email turn on or enable these 2 services:
+    - Turning on less secure apps: https://myaccount.google.com/lesssecureapps
+    - Enable display unlock captcha: https://accounts.google.com/DisplayUnlockCaptcha

 How to set-up MongoDB for this app -
  - Head over to MongoDB Atlas and create an account or use existing